espositomario/ProteinSignalP-SVM/README.md

 **Results**: The SVM method significantly outperformed the PSWM method in predicting signal peptides.
 SVM achieved a Matthews Correlation Coefficient (MCC) of 0.89 and a false positive rate (FPR) of 0.9%, compared to an MCC of 0.68 and FPR of 3.4% for PSWM, demonstrating the superior accuracy of the machine learning approach.

-***Disclaimer**: This project was developed as part of the Master's degree course Laboratory of Bioinformatics 2.
+***Disclaimer**: This project was developed as part of the Master's degree course Laboratory of Bioinformatics 2 (Univerisity of Bologna).
 This project  highlights the practical application of classical machine learning and statistical methods, providing a foundational understanding of the challenges and opportunities in sequence-based classification tasks.It is important to note that the objective was not to produce a state-of-the-art predictor but to gain hands-on experience in designing, training, and benchmarking bioinformatics models.
 Sophisticated predictors, such as SignalP 6.0, leverage advanced techniques like protein language models (pLMs) and deep learning, setting a much higher standard for signal peptide prediction.*